Dr. Jonathan S. Chu is a physician who specializes in Interventional Pain Management and Physical Medicine and Rehabilitation (PM&R).

 Dr. Chu is double board certified in Physical Medicine and Rehabilitation and Pain Medicine.
 His clinical interests include interventional care of the spine, musculoskeletal medicine, and neuromodulation.

-Dr. Chu grew up in Central Pennsylvania and is proud to provide premier spine and musculoskeletal care to the area, through his practice with WellSpan Health.
+Dr. Chu grew up in Central Pennsylvania and is proud to provide premier spine and musculoskeletal care to the area.

 In addition to being a physician, Dr. Chu is also an entrepreneur, filmmaker, creative writer, photographer, and visual artist.
 He is the founder of 360 Pain Academy, an online education resource for patients suffering from pain.